AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 For the sake of simplicity we will be deleting the default TextBlock and its value in the MainWindowViewModel.
 <br>
-Now, create the panel and define the basics of how you want it to behave (for more informations on how this control works see [here](https://docs.avaloniaui.net/docs/reference/controls/splitview))
+Now, create the SplitView and define the basics of how you want it to behave (for more informations on how this control works see [here](https://docs.avaloniaui.net/docs/reference/controls/splitview))
 ``` xml
 <SplitView PanePlacement="Right" DisplayMode="CompactInline">
 </SplitView>